heyjoekim/SnowModelDoc/README.md

 # SnowModel Documentation
 Documentation for Tuttle Hydroclimatology and Snow (HAS) Lab

+- Written by Haejo Kim
+- Date Created: 10-21-2022
+- Last Change: 10-21-2022

 ## 1) Introduction
 This is a documentation for getting SnowModel up and running.
-This is a rewriting of Glen Liston's documentation but update to fit our needs at Tuttle HAS LAB at Syracuse University.
+This is a rewriting of Glen Liston's documentation but updated and corrected to fit our needs at Tuttle HAS Lab at Syracuse University.

 ## 2) Getting Started
 ### 2.1 Dependencies